 In case of failure or inaccuracy of readings, the System Calibration Procedure may be followed to re-adjust the device to factory specifications.

 This procedure requires high accuracy test equipment and therefore it is not recommended for field calibration.
-Mindray DS USA, Inc. offers a comprehensive factory service program to support this product.
+A comprehensive factory service program to support this product is available.

 5.6.1 Water Bath Method